Blessing nurse earns national certification

-Sarah Buck, BSN, RN, nurse educator, Organizational Development, Blessing Hospital, recently earned Certified Emergency Nurse (CEN) status from the Board of Certification for Emergency Nursing.
+Scott Uhlott, BSN, RN, Emergency Center, Blessing Hospital, recently earned Certified Emergency Nurse (CEN) status from the Board of Certification for Emergency Nursing.

 Certification requires passing a written examination and completing 100 contact hours of continuing education every four years to maintain certification.
-Nursing certification is voluntary.
-It validates nurses’ expert knowledge and skills.
-Buck is also a certified Trauma Nurse Specialist (TNS).
+Certification is voluntary and validates Uhlott’s expertise in assessment, triage, stabilization and management of emergency room patients.
+He is also a certified Trauma Nurse Specialist (TNS).

 (0) comments